davidianbonner/php-technical-test/README.md

 ## The task 📈

-Delio engineering have been tasked with checking the current price of APPL and MSFT shares and comparing them to the previous day's closing price.
+Delio engineering have been tasked with checking the current price of AAPL and MSFT shares and comparing them to the previous day's closing price.

 ## Requirements 🗃️

-Your job is to create a web application that uses the Finnhub API (https://finnhub.io/docs/api/quote) to compare the current price of 10 APPL and 10 MSFT shares with their previous day's closing price.
+Your job is to create a web application that uses the Finnhub API (https://finnhub.io/docs/api/quote) to compare the current price of 10 AAPL and 10 MSFT shares with their previous day's closing price.

 To complete this task, you'll need to: